Get all the latest data for Makassar

 Which banks are most foreigner-friendly in Makassar in 2026?

-As of January 2026, the most foreigner-friendly bank with a publicly announced expatriate mortgage product is Permata Bank, while large national banks like Bank Mandiri and BCA may finance foreigners on a case-by-case basis with stricter underwriting.
+As of early 2026, the most publicly documented foreigner-friendly mortgage option in Indonesia is Permata Bank, which launched a dedicated expatriate mortgage program in 2025, while large national banks like Bank Mandiri and BCA may finance foreigners on a case-by-case basis but do not have a standardized expat mortgage product in the way Permata does.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Makassar.